miataru/miataru-server/README.md

 In addition environment specific configs can be specified denoted by `{envName}.js`.
 For development you can specify a user specific configuration in the form of `user.{userName}.js`.

-In addition a external configuration can be speciefied via a command line parameter that comes in handy for production:
+In addition a external configuration can be speciefied via a command line parameter that comes in handy for production when you don't want to checkin sensibel access credentials into source control.
+The specified path has to be absolute.
 `node server.js --externalconfig=/etc/miataru/config.js`

 All other command line parameters get merged into the configuration.